Dassault/Dornier Alpha Jet: Design

 The Alpha Jet is powered by a pair of SNECMA Turbomeca Larzac turbofan engines.
 It is a low bypass-ratio, twin-spool engine that uses modular construction methods.
 The Larzac was a new engine at the time, having only performed its first run a year prior to being selected to power the Alpha Jet.
-The need for greater thrust to power the aircraft than the original model of the engine could generate led to the development and adoption of the 2,970 lb Larzac 04 in February 1972; it was this version of the engine that initially powered the Alpha Jet.
-Germany was interested in powering the type with the General Electric J85, but France objected to the use of an American engine which would result in US export restrictions upon the overall aircraft and agreed to assume the cost of developing the French-built Larzac.
+The need for greater thrust to power the aircraft than the original model of the engine could generate led to the development and adoption of the 2,970 lb Larzac 04 in February 1972.
+This version of the engine initially powered the Alpha Jet.

+West Germany was interested in powering the type with the General Electric J85, but France objected to the use of an American engine which would result in US export restrictions upon the overall aircraft and agreed to assume the cost of developing the French-built Larzac.
 During the 1980s, an upgraded model of the Larzac engine which increased the thrust by 10 per cent was developed.

 The avionics of the original version of the Alpha Jet were of an austere nature, partly to make it a simple and easily exportable aircraft.
 The basic type lacked features such as an autopilot, inertial navigation, or a radar.
-Later upgrade programs would typically focus on the addition of a glass cockpit and other avionics systems.
+Later upgrade programs typically focused on the addition of a glass cockpit and other avionics systems.
 The Luftwaffe's Alpha Jets were equipped with additional avionics for the attack role, such as a Doppler radar and additional hardpoints.
-During the 1970s, Dornier claimed that the Alpha Jet outperformed aircraft used as the McDonnell Douglas F-4 Phantom II, LTV A-7 Corsair II, and Fairchild Republic A-10 Thunderbolt II in the close air support role; the firms specifically stated that the Alpha Jet was smaller, faster, less vulnerable, more maneuverable, cheaper and had higher all-round performance than the A-10.
+During the 1970s, Dornier claimed that the Alpha Jet outperformed aircraft used as the McDonnell Douglas F-4 Phantom II, LTV A-7 Corsair II, and Fairchild Republic A-10 Thunderbolt II in the close air support role.
+The firms stated that the Alpha Jet was smaller, faster, less vulnerable, more maneuverable, cheaper and had higher all-round performance than the A-10.

-According to aerospace publication Flight International, the Alpha Jet was more complex than competing second generation trainer aircraft, required seven man hours of maintenance for every flight hour.
-Nearly 5,000lb of munitions and equipment may be carried upon a total of five hardpoints, four of these being located upon the wings and a single one at the centerline on the lower fuselage.
-In an armed configuration, a gun pod containing a 30 mm DEFA cannon (as installed on French aircraft) or 27 mm Mauser BK-27 cannon (as installed on German aircraft) would typically be installed upon the centerline hard point.
+The Alpha Jet was more complex than competing second generation trainer aircraft, requiring seven man hours of maintenance for every flight hour.
+Nearly 5,000lb of munitions and equipment can be carried on five hardpoints, four on the wings and one at the centerline on the lower fuselage.
+In an armed configuration, a gun pod containing a 30 mm DEFA cannon, as installed on French aircraft, or 27 mm Mauser BK-27 cannon, as installed on German aircraft, would typically be installed upon the centerline hard point.